ogghst/grownode/docs/reference/leaves_list/index.md

 # Standard Leaves

-Here you can find a list of standard leaves
+Here you can find a list of standard leaves proided with GrowNode system.